-"Schools and colleges and their staff form part of the wider safeguarding system for children.
+"Schools and colleges and their staff are an important part of the wider safeguarding system for children.
 This system is described in statutory guidance, Working Together to Safeguard Children.
 Safeguarding and promoting the welfare of children is everyone's responsibility.
-Everyone who comes into contact with children and their families and carers has a role to play in safeguarding children.
-In order to fulfil this responsibility effectively, all professionals should make sure their approach is child-centred.
+Everyone who comes into contact with children and their families has a role to play.
+In order to fulfil this responsibility effectively, all professionals should make sure their approach is childcentred.
 This means that they should consider, at all times, what is in the best interests of the child."

-Keeping Children Safe in Education (KCSiE) DfE September 2016
+Keeping Children Safe in Education (KCSiE) DfE September 2018